Special thanks to Jenny Craig for their sponsorship of this post.

-5. Add lasagna, broth, and tomatoes to the pan.
+5. Add lasagna, broth, and tomato sauce to the pan.
 Stir to combine.

 6. Add basil, salt, pepper, and seasonings.
 Note: I saw on one of my favorite cooking shows that adding a smidge of sugar to a dish can take the edge off of canned tomatoes.
-I tried it and wow!
+When I made this with crushed tomatoes, I added a smidge of truvia and wow!
 That Katie Lee is a genius; it works!!!